 When taking into account the difference in sale days from November to December, the percentage declines are far more dramatic than they first appear with foreclosure that went Back to Bank and Sold to 3rd Party declining 28.0 percent and 41.8 percent respectively.
 The reason for the dramatic drop in Sales to 3rd Parties appears to be a significant decline in foreclosure discounting by lenders, rather than investors taking time off to celebrate a very profitable year at the auctions.

-On an average daily basis, Cancellations only increased 3.5 percent - a smaller increase than we expected given the Obama administrations drive to make trial loan modifications under their Home Affordable Modification Program permanent.
-Based on the timing of these Cancellations, we believe 21 percent were cancelled due the statutory requirement that a foreclosure sale be held within one year, thus forcing cancellation; 61.9 percent were likely due to some form of loan workout, whether it be through a HAMP modification, short sale or refinance; and 17.1 percent most likely due to a filing error.
+On an average daily basis, Cancellations only increased 3.5 percent - a smaller increase than we expected given the Obama administration's drive to make trial loan modifications under their Home Affordable Modification Program permanent.
+Based on the timing of these Cancellations, we believe 21 percent were canceled due to the statutory requirement that a foreclosure sale is held within one year, thus forcing cancellation; 61.9 percent were likely due to some form of loan workout, whether it be through a HAMP modification, short sale or refinance; and 17.1 percent most likely due to a filing error.

 Prior MonthPrior Year-0.40%55.12%